aerpyljov/CGScripting/How to create an app with PySide.md

 	app.exec_()
 ```

-4. Create py-files for dialogs in the same way, as for the main window (except showing them).
+4. Create py-files for dialogs in the same way as for the main window (except showing them).
 Modal dialogs have a parent (the main window or another dialog), but modeless ones don't.
 Modal dialog: